dreamcatcher-tech/network/Inbox/2024-05-27 1244 pull the latest HAL.md

 Finally, we want to call the actual isolate functions to perform the task at hand.
 Then, because we are in a branch, we need to pull down the latest changes into our branch.

+Also this is happening in the superuser repo, not us.
+Calling clone in HAL is different.
+A HAL update is different to other updates.
+Updating from your actor level into session is different.
+Pushing down into all currently running sessions matters.

+In the session prompt, show a HAL upgrade as a message ?
+Upgrade message formats if required.

+Give me a superuser session should allow me to somehow become the superuser ?

 Sure, here are 10 example prompts:

 1. "Can you clone the HAL repository from GitHub for me?"